HansITAcademy/unapproved-sum-lab/README.md

 I designed the research question, conceptual framework, experimental design, task structure, hypotheses, and interpretation.
 I used ChatGPT to accelerate parts of the software implementation and cleanup of this lab.
 I reviewed the code, ran the tests, and take responsibility for the implementation and the findings.

 That disclosure is also kept in `docs/ai_assistance.md` so it does not get lost when the repository is shared independently from the paper.

-## What I would not change after the ready tag

-Once `confirmatory-ready-v1.0` exists, I would not alter tasks, prompts, model IDs, provider settings, repetitions, classification rules, hypotheses, or the evaluator and still call the result the same confirmatory study.
-A necessary post-freeze change should become a clearly labeled amendment or a new experiment.

-That is the whole point of this rebuild: one clean repository, one visible protocol, one reproducible run path.